Simple Cookie Recipes to Make Any Time of Year

 This post may contain affiliate links.
 Read our disclosure policy here.

 These Simple Cookie Recipes are perfect for those times when you need a little something sweet in a pinch.
-These recipes are easy, delicious and include some allergen-friendly recipes so you can share them with everyone.
+These recipes are easy, and delicious and include some allergen-friendly recipes so you can share them with everyone.

 Simple Cookie Recipes

 It’s that time of year when making cookies is a must!
 Not only do we need to make cookies but we also feel the need to make all different kinds and have big varieties!
-For the sake of simpleness, I like to keep it down to just a few kinds, but when I decide I want to add a couple more I’ve got a few go-to simple cookie recipes on standby.
+For the sake of simplicity, I like to keep it down to just a few kinds, but when I decide I want to add a couple more, I’ve got a few go-to simple cookie recipes on standby.

-These are easy ones that you can make up in your spare time, whatever that is!
+These are easy ones you can make up in your spare time, whatever that is!
 Enjoy these few simple cookies that I’m sharing today and make sure to scroll down all the way to the bottom of the post to find even more awesome cookie recipes to make!

-–Looking for more simple Cookies?
+Tip: Looking for more simple Cookies?
 Check out these Frugal Cookie Treats

 Simple Cookie Recipes